areebunisa/SCIOT-plant-temperature-/README.md

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

 Docker provides tooling and a platform to manage the lifecycle of your containers.

 Develop your application and its supporting components using containers.

 The container becomes the unit for distributing and testing your application.

-When you’re ready, deploy your application into your production environment Docker is an open platform for developing, shipping, and running applications.
+When you’re ready, deploy your application into your production environment.

+Docker is an open platform for developing, shipping, and running applications.

 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

-Download docker setup from this link https://www.docker.com/products/docker-desktop
+Download docker setup from this link

+https://www.docker.com/products/docker-desktop